-It takes a few hours to recover after a general anaesthetic, but you should be able to go home the same day.
-People rarely have to stay in hospital overnight after this operation.
+If you had a local anaesthetic, you might feel well enough to go home within an hour of the operation.
+It takes longer to recover after a general anaesthetic, but you should still be able to go home the same day.